 - One or more vehicles involved in the accident had to be towed away from the scene.

 When determining whether or not an accident is DOT-recordable, federal regulations do not consider which party was at fault or whether or not the accident could have been prevented.
+A non-DOT recordable accident includes minor collisions with slight damage or injuries that do not require emergency care, as well as no-injury incidents and damage that does not impair vehicle operation.

-How Does A DOT-Recordable Accident Get Reported?
+How Does A DOT-Recordable Accident Get Reported in Accident Reports?

 - The date of the accident